×

 Fuji Okimitsu Sensei

-Fuji came to the Uk in the late 1960s and quickly became a key figure in kendo in the UK.
-He led the first GB team to the Kendo World Championships in Japan in early 1970s.
+Fuji came to the UK in the late 1960s and quickly became a key figure in kendo in the UK.
+He led the first GB team to the Kendo World Championships in Japan in the early 1970s.

 Fuji first visited Cornwall Kendo Club to run a weekend seminar in 1983.
 Following several more such visits he became a regular feature on the club's calendar.
 He retired to Penzance around 2006.
 Fuji Sensei became senior instructor and president of the Cornwall Kendo Club in 2011 until his death in 2017.